Ask a Question

 Riding: No riding.

-You should aim to arrive in Albania during the morning (no later than 2.30 pm).
+You should aim to arrive in Albania during the morning (no later than 2.00 pm).
 A transfer will meet all riders at Tirana airport and take you the 220km to Gjirokaster town, a journey of c.
-3 hours.
-There will be time to settle into your room at the traditional hotel in the historical centre of Gjirokaster before meeting for lunch (to own account; provided you arrive early enough).
+3 hours. to a traditional hotel in the historical centre of Gjirokaster Lunch today is to your own account.
 In the afternoon you are free to explore the town, perhaps visiting the bazaar, Gjirokaster castle, the church, mosque or Enver Hoxha's house.
-We would recommend buying a local map as during dinner your hosts will discuss the route with you and may like to mark it.
-Dinner will be taken at a traditional restaurant and the guides will be on hand to fully brief you for the week ahead.
+We would recommend buying a local map as during dinner your hosts will discuss the route with you and may like to mark where you are riding.
+Dinner will be taken at a traditional restaurant, and the guides will be on hand to fully brief you for the week ahead.

 Day 2